chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 Wide Web?
 How would you explain it to a cabbage farmer?
 I've been studying up a lot lately.
 A web is a snare, isn't it?
 Why can't I seem to escape it, even out here?
 What is money anymore except a number in cyberspace?"

+I suggested that perhaps the cabbage farmer ought to be telling me about the Web.
+Two hours passed quickly.

 {% include img.html src="materials.webp" caption="Also pictured: Issue 1 of <i>The Analog Times</i>." url="https://www.analogsunday.co/" %}